 Conventional Oven 'Proof' Method

 The 'proof' setting is about 100 - 110 degrees F, and it is used for letting dough rise.
-But it is also a built in yogurt incubator!
+But it is also perfect for fermenting milk into yogurt!

 PRO TIP: The 'warm' setting on the oven is going to be too hot if it is over 120 degrees F.

-You will be able to make a full tub of lactose free yogurt in an Instant Pot, or up to 5 individual jars.
+- You'll be able to make a full tub using an Instant Pot, or up to 5 individual jars.
 Use the rack so the jars don't touch the bottom of the Instant Pot.

-If your Instant Pot does not have a yogurt program button, you can also use the 'Warm' setting, but leave the lid cracked as it is warmer than the yogurt setting.
+- If your Instant Pot doesn't have a yogurt program button, you can also use the 'Warm' setting, but leave the lid cracked as it is warmer than the yogurt setting.
 Let sit for 8 to 12 hours.

 Crock Pot Method